 - Pricing and feature packages based on agency or marketer needs

 - Dynamic and personalized content capabilities

 Still having trouble deciding?
-Use our product selection tool to see a longer list of dashboard solutions that match your needs.
-From there, you can access user reviews, feature lists, video walkthroughs, and more.
+Use our product selection tool to see a longer list of marketing dashboard solutions that match your needs.
+You can access user reviews, feature lists, video walkthroughs, and more.